sidarayteli/M1_Projectgoal-app-uti-/1_Requirements/README.md

                         4. Exit

 * LR02_HR02 Output screen will display the overall balance
 * LR03_HR03 Should display final updated balance after credit or debit
 * LR04_HR04 Read user input to withdraw amount entered user exactly
             The receipt will be generated after completion of transcation
+* LR05      Exit:Ending the transaction

 # SWOT